KHP-Informatics/ALSgeneScanner/README.md

 **Version:** 0.1

 Please make sure all dependencies are installed before running ALSgeneScanner.
 Instructions on how to install all dependencies are available in the following chapter.
-However a bash script to set up all dependencies (Annovar needs a manual registration and download step) is available in scripts.
+However a bash script to set up all dependencies (Annovar needs a manual registration and download step) is available in the DNAscan/script directory.

+Please register, download and extract Annovar before deploying ALSgene scanner [link](http://www.openbioinformatics.org/annovar/annovar_download_form.php)

 #### Local Deployment